 Do I have to wear a face shield or face mask/covering in-store?

-All of our in-store colleagues, who are customer-facing, will be wearing face shields, with the exception of those with medical reasons where a face covering will be worn instead.
+All of our in-store colleagues will be wearing face shields, except for those with medical reasons where a face covering will be worn instead.

 What measures are you putting in place for social distancing?